 On 3 May 2017 Maddens Lawyers issued a class action against Infigen Energy Limited (Infigen) on behalf of land owners affected by the 17 January 2017 Currandooley Fire.

 The fire was caused when a crow connected with overhead electrical infrastructure that transfers electricity from Infigen’s Woodlawn Windfarm to a substation at their Capital Wind Farm on the property known as Currandooley, caught alight and dropped into dry foliage underneath the powerline.

 The fire burnt approximately 3,400 hectares completely destroying 1 residence, numerous sheds, hundreds of livestock as well as cars, fencing, trees and pasture.

-Via an online post on 4 May 2017 Infigen denied any liability in respect of the alleged loss and damage, stated it maintains appropriate insurance but will work with its legal advisers to defend the proceedings.
+Via an online post on 4 May 2017, Infigen denied any liability in respect of the alleged loss and damage, stating it maintains appropriate insurance but will work with its legal advisers to defend the proceedings.